python-pillow/Pillow/docs/handbook/image-file-formats.rst

 methods may be used to read other pictures from the file.
 The pictures are zero-indexed and random access is supported.

+When calling :py:meth:`~PIL.Image.Image.save` to write an MPO file, by default only the first frame of a multiframe image will be saved.
+If the ``save_all`` argument is present and true, then all frames will be saved, and the following option will also be available.

+**append_images**
+    A list of images to append as additional pictures.
+Each of the images in the list can be single or multiframe images.

+    .. versionadded:: 9.3.0

 PCD
 ^^^